Jeff Hughley: Colorado Crush

-Return to Tulsa Talons
+Tulsa Talons (second stint)

 During his Arena Football League rookie season in 2010 with the Talons, Hughley helped the Talons capture the Southwest division title before losing to Tampa Bay Storm in the Conference semi-finals.
 Hughley was named to his first All-Ironman team, a team made up of the league's best two-way players.

-Jacksonville Sharks
+Jacksonville Sharks (first stint)

-In 2011 Hughley signed with the Jacksonville Sharks and was a key figure in their run to capture the ArenaBowl XXIV title by defeating the Arizona Rattlers, the first in Sharks franchise history.
+In 2011, Hughley signed with the Jacksonville Sharks and was a key figure in their run to capture the ArenaBowl XXIV title by defeating the Arizona Rattlers, the first in Sharks franchise history.
 For his on the field performance he was named to the All-Ironman team.